Use It or Lose It: Dancing Makes You Smarter

 What could cause these significant cognitive benefits?

-In this study, neurologist Dr. Robert Katzman proposed these persons are more resistant to the effects of dementia as a result of having
+In this study, neurologist Dr. Robert Katzman proposed that these persons are more resistant to the effects of dementia as a result of having

 greater cognitive reserve and increased complexity of neuronal synapses.
 Like education, participation in mentally engaging activities